 India is expected to be the world's third-largest automotive market in terms of volume by 2026.

-The industry currently manufactures 26 mn vehicles, of which 4.7 mn are exported.
-India holds a strong position in the international heavy vehicles arena as it is the largest tractor manufacturer, second-largest bus manufacturer and third largest heavy trucks manufacturer in the world.
+The Automobile industry of India, currently manufactures 26 mn vehicles including Passenger Vehicles, Commercial Vehicles, Three Wheelers, Two Wheelers, and quadricycles in April-March 2020, of which 4.7 mn are exported.
+India holds a strong position in the international heavy vehicles arena as it is the largest tractor manufacturer, second-largest bus manufacturer, and third largest heavy trucks manufacturer in the world.

 100% FDI allowed under automatic route

 For further details, please refer FDI Policy

 Share in global R&D

 World's largest tractor manufacturer and second largest bus manufacturer